Head Women’s Coach DVCHC

 Dating back to his playing days, Kaminski played high school hockey for North Allegheny and at the collegiate level at Geneva College.
 Kaminski began his coaching career by returning to North Allegheny and coaching all three levels from freshmen to varsity from 2001-2006.
 Coach Kaminski moved on to coach Robert Morris University’s ACHA Division III team from 2006-2008.
 Kaminski is a level four USA Hockey certified coach.

 In the 2010-11 season Gregg led the women’s team to their first ever DVCHC Division I Championship.
-This past season, he led the team to their first ever ACHA Division II National Tournament and highest ACHA ranking ever.
-During his first two seasons Gregg has had the women’s team consistently ranked among the top programs in the ACHA Division II.
-He has also been voted a finalist for the ACHA Division II National Coach of the Year for the past two seasons.
+This past season, he led the team to their second straight ACHA Division II National Tournament and highest ACHA ranking ever.
+During his first three seasons Gregg has had the women’s team consistently ranked among the top programs in the ACHA Division II.
+He has also been voted a finalist for the ACHA Division II National Coach of the Year.
 He hopes to continue the standard of excellence with the women’s program at Cal U by building off this past season’s success on the ice while also using his background as an academic advisor to help the women succeed off the ice.
-He is looking forward to leading the women back to the ACHA Division II National Tournament and the DVCHC playoffs.
+He is looking forward to leading the women back to the ACHA Division II National Tournament and the CHE playoffs.
 Feel free to contact him with any questions or comments.

 Assistant Women’s Coach DVCHC